Innovation Center station: History

 In April 2015, project officials pushed back the opening date for the station to late 2019, stating that stricter requirements for stormwater management caused much of the delay.
 Per officials, the line also had to incorporate improvements to the system's automated train controls that were a late addition to the project's first phase.
 In August 2019, project officials reported that they expected construction on the second phase of the Silver Line to be completed by mid-2020.
 The opening date was postponed to early 2021, then to late 2021.
 In February 2021, Metro announced that it would need five months to test the Phase 2 extension.
 The Metropolitan Washington Airports Authority (MWAA) then announced that the Phase 2 extension should be substantially complete by Labor Day 2021, although MWAA subsequently missed this deadline.

 MWAA declared the work on the rail line to be "substantially complete" in November 2021.
 However, WMATA estimated that it could take five months of testing and other preparations before passenger service could begin.
 Simulated service testing began operating along the Phase 2 tracks in October 2022.
-Phase 2 was formally opened on November 15, 2022.
+Phase 2 formally opened on November 15, 2022.